aasthaaastha/ImageSearch/README.md

 ## Room for improvement
 Right now, the URL is checked for known image extensions to avoid attempting to show anything that isn't a known image type, I am not able to show tab bar

-Also, the file handling could easily be fixed to support mobile; PRs gratefully accepted!
+Also, the file handling could easily be fixed

 Further, there is no cache clearing policy -- it just grows forever!
 This could certainly be improved.